Turning any business into a booming venture is daunting.

 John and Stacy were meeting more and more people in the Napa area as they traveled from their East Bay home base regularly to explore their fondness for wine.
 The more time they spent in the valley, the more they learned about the strategy behind building a wine business and the building blocks for success.
 John began doing research on how winemakers started their businesses.
 Particularly intriguing were those who hadn’t inherited the family vineyard.
 He learned, “You have to have a good business model, be personable enough go out and promote your product and your brand.
 More importantly, you need to care genuinely about what you are doing and maintain a high level of quality.”

-They started a life together, building friendships along the way and met people in the wine industry who were influential.
-People like Juan Mercado, who not only is one of the nicest people but a skilled winemaker who, like the Reinerts, came outside of the industry to make great wines with Realm Cellars.
+and met people in the wine industry who were influential People like Juan Mercado, who not only is one of the nicest people but a skilled winemaker who, like the Reinerts, came outside of the industry to make great wines with Realm Cellars.
 John reflected about how he and Stacy decided to jump in with both feet.
 “There’s a 15 year age difference.
 For me, I’m the creative in the relationship.
 I constantly think of things from an artistic sense.
-Stacy is more realistic and more pragmatic in the process.”
+Stacy is more realistic& more pragmatic in the process.”
 Stacy chimes in, “John is the driver.
 I don’t know that I would have gone as far as we have, put as much money in as we have to this point.
-John’s dream is so big, he can see the future, and I look at how we get there. ”
+John’s dream is so big, he can see the future, and I look at how we get there. “

 Brilliant Mistake Wines is a brand drawing attention from top innovators including Phillipe Melka.